Article updated on June 1, 2023.

 While software can’t do inspections for you, it can help your agency schedule and manage them … as well as the people who conduct them.

-The GL Suite application can be tailored to schedule inspections in any way your agency chooses using forms that feature all required inspection items.
-The application can manage ad hoc inspections as well, and it can even “load balance” inspectors in the field, assigning work according to the proximity and schedules of inspectors.
+Software can be tailored to schedule inspections in any way your agency chooses using forms that feature all required inspection items.
+An application can manage ad hoc inspections as well, and it can even “load balance” inspectors in the field, assigning work according to the proximity and schedules of inspectors.

-The application allows inspectors to do their work using hand-held devices, which automatically transmit findings into the back-end GL Suite system, eliminating the need to enter data twice.
+An application can allow inspectors to do their work using hand-held devices, which automatically transmit findings into the back-end of a software system, eliminating the need to enter data twice.
 Inspectors can even work in areas without internet connectivity.
 They enter information into hand-held devices, which send it when a connection is re-established.

-With the application’s geolocation capability, you can track the locations of your inspectors and discourage the filing of fraudulent reports.
+With an application’s geolocation capability, you can track the locations of your inspectors and discourage the filing of fraudulent reports.

-Learn more about inspections software from GL Solutions
+Learn more about GL Solutions’ Childcare Licensing Solutions.